Requirements for ESP/VSP

 Applicants to Non-English Speaking Countries

-- Students should take a language proficiency test administered by the Yonsei Foreign Language Institute through the Regional Cooperation Center.
+- Students should take a language proficiency test administered by the Yonsei Foreign Language Institute through the Office of International Affairs.
 The result will be counted as verification of one’s foreign language proficiency.

 - Some schools in Japan may require Level 1 or 2 of the Japanese Language Proficiency Test score, and HSK at schools in China.
 Only students with requested language proof can apply to those schools.